11.5. Numerical Differential Equations

 11.5.6.
 Implicit Backward Euler Method

-(11.6)y_k = y_{k+1} + \int_{t_{k+1}}^{t_k} f(t, y) dt
+(11.7)\[y_k = y_{k+1} + \int_{t_{k+1}}^{t_k} f(t, y) dt\]

-Again, we will use the ODE y' = -a\,y, where a > 0, and y(0) = 1.
-The exact solution is y(t) = e^{-a\,t}.
-As before, we want to find any stability constraints that are required to ensure that y \to 0 as k \to \infty.
-We can solve the decaying exponential ODE problem numerically by applying Euler’s method to (11.6).
+Again, we will use the ODE \(y' = -a\,y\), where \(a > 0\), and \(y(0) = 1\).
+The exact solution is \(y(t) = e^{-a\,t}\).
+As before, we want to find any required stability constraints to ensure that \(y_k \to 0\) as \(k \to \infty\).
+We can solve the decaying exponential ODE problem numerically by applying Euler’s method to equation (11.7).

-y_{k+1} &= \left(\frac{1}{1 + h\,a}\right)^k y_0 \\
+(11.8)\[\begin{aligned} y_{k+1} &= \left(\frac{1}{1 + h\,a}\right)^k y_0 \end{aligned}\]

-\left\vert\frac{1}{1 + h\,a}\right\vert < 1,
+\[\left\vert\frac{1}{1 + h\,a}\right\vert < 1,\]

-which always holds because both h and a are positive numbers.
+which always holds because both \(h\) and \(a\) are positive numbers.
 So the implicit backward Euler method is unconditionally stable.

 11.5.7.
 Adaptive Algorithms